sulinhuang/ACAA/Readme.md

 ACAA Super 256x is for 100% resolution Game.let game has MSAA 256x anti-aliasing.

 part two ACAA image-filter is a image filter to change NOAA image all part to anti-aliasing image.
-For most games, rendering the game to 100%-125% resolution NOAA image, using ACAA anti-aliasing processing program, and resampling it to 1920x1080 can obtain good anti-aliasing quality and performance, such as the target 1920x1080 picture, rendering it to 2560x1440 NOAA, using ACAA anti-aliasing and resampling it back to 1920x1080.This means that only 1.5x SSAA+ACAA can achieve good anti-aliasing effect and performance.
+For most games, rendering the game to 100%-125% resolution NOAA image, using ACAA anti-aliasing processing program, and resampling it to 1920x1080 can obtain good anti-aliasing quality and performance, such as the target 1920x1080 picture, rendering it to 2560x1440 NOAA, using ACAA anti-aliasing and resampling it back to 1920x1080.This means that only use 1.5x SSAA+ACAA can achieve good anti-aliasing effect and performance.

 Copyright © 2023 sulin huang  (1413287676@qq.com)